-Some sources include competency and capacity as separate elements, requiring both parties to be of sound mind while the agreement is made, but this can also fall under the “free consent of the parties” element.
+In some cases, competency and capacity are separate elements, requiring both parties to be of sound mind while the agreement is made, but this can also fall under the “free consent of the parties” element.

 When Are Verbal Agreements Not Binding?

 Oral contracts are usually binding as long as all the elements of a valid contract are present in the agreement.
 However, there are some scenarios where a written contract is required to make an agreement valid.